-Middlemen represent a single point of failure in the system, and when we consider this in the context of value exchange (people transferring money between each other), a very real risk arises.
+Middlemen represent a single point of failure in the system.
+When we consider this in the context of value exchange (people transferring money between each other), a very real risk arises.

 To prove this point, we’ve highlighted three examples of ‘trusted organizations’ that became corrupted, and where significant money was lost.

-Filing for bankruptcy in 2008, the Lehman brothers was the fourth-largest investment bank in the U.S. Thought to be a well-trusted organization, the company actually had an overly aggressive trading strategy and was dealing in complicated financial products which eventually led to their downfall.
+When it filed for bankruptcy in 2008, Lehman Brothers was the fourth-largest investment bank in the United States.
+Thought to be a well-trusted institution, the company actually had an overly aggressive trading strategy dealing in complicated financial products, eventually leading to its downfall.

 Between 1870 and 1911, Standard Oil was the world's most dominant oil company, but this came to an end when the Supreme Court found that they were guilty of violating the Anti-Trust Act (passed in 1980) by using low prices to eliminate its competitors.

 For many years, we have relied on these middlemen/institutions to manage and influence our money.